kevinmcaleer/smars/README.md

 # SMARS
 Screwless Modular Assemblable Robotic System

+# SMARSfan.com
+Visit www.smarsfan.com for more information about this project.
+The site includes build instructions, videos, an interview with the designer and much more.

 # About this library
 This library will enable you to get the quad robot walking and detecting its environment.